Academic Status Hierarchies

 In a third paper published in Social Networks, I investigate a citation network in an emerging research area.
 Using bipartite exponential random graph models, I show that uncertainty and centralized influence typical of an emerging area of research leads to the creation of a densely interconnecting core that acts to cohere the network.
 Moreover, eclecticism and innovativeness, also characteristic of a developing area, lead to a diffusely connected structure.
 The data, comprising 2200 authors and 76 papers have been manually coded from articles on the feminization of the labor force in Asia.

-I am collaborating with Randall Ellis and other colleagues to BU to investigate the effects of race and gender homophily in collaboration in the field of economics on inequalities including hiring, tenure, and promotion.
+I am collaborating with Randall Ellis and other colleagues at BU (funded by a grant from the CSWEP-SSRC Women in Economics and Mathematics Research Consortium) to investigate the effects of race and gender homophily in collaboration in the field of economics on inequalities including hiring, tenure, and promotion.
 We are also implementing an intervention to test if exposure to information on such inequalities generates long-term changes in co-authorship, hiring, and tenure outcomes for women and racial minorities.